K1WIZ/Secret-Santa-In-A-Box/README.md

 ```
 docker-compose up -d --build
 ```
-(Add your recipients to the table!)
+(Add your recipients to the table! - use the example participants.csv file and populate it with your people.
+Then go to http://yourdomain:8080/import_users.php?key=changeme to upload your CSV.
+)
 ### 4. Inject your "people" into the participants database (IMPORTANT: make sure email addresses are accurate!)
 ```
 INSERT INTO participants (first_name, last_name, email, family_unit, wish_key)